Acupressure during pregnancy

 Shakti Mat Angebot€69.99

-Acupressure during pregnancy - You can help yourself with these points
+Acupressure during pregnancy - you can help yourself with these points

 We have compiled some acupressure points for pregnancy and also tell you right away how to best apply them: